jaNGOB/twittermoney/README.md

 *Note: As this exercise can be computational quite challenging, you may limit the analysis to the largest companies that make up 80 to 90% of the S&P 500 index.

 ## Usage
 1. The data is not included in this reposotory.
-Users should run the code to download the tweet ids and after that, the tweet information itself using the files in the \Data folder.
-This code will run a while so users are encuraged to shorten the timeframe or put the code on a designated server and let it run.
-Step 1 until 3 can also be skipped, since the relevant .csv documents are provided.
+While the stock data can be downloaded running the file "1_Companies_data.R", the list of tickers should not be updated if there is no intend to redownload all twitter data.
+During the time of the project alone, 5 new companies have been admitted to the S&P500 which will lead to new weights and unknown companies in the twitter files.
+Therefore, step 1 until 3 can also be skipped since the relevant .csv documents for the creation of the Indices are provided.

-2. After the data is collected, it can be cleaned using the R file in the \Data folder.
+2. After the data is collected, it can be cleaned using the R file "2_3_clean_tweets.R".

-3. Relevant dataframes are now created such as count_df and sentiment_df.
+3. Relevant dataframes are now created such as count_df, which creates a daily time-series of the number of times each company has been mentioned by their "Cashtag".

-4. Backtests and analyses upon the data.

 ## Step one, data collection.
-To complete this project there is a need for a large data set of tweets.
+To complete this project there is a need for a large dataset of tweets.
 We choose to analyze 80% of the firms in the S&P500 based on market capitalization.
 We referenced these companies based on their cashtags, e.g. $AAPL.
 First, the amount of tweets that we could obtain officially from Twitter, as the API limited us to seven days of tweets.
 As seven days would not be diverse enough for a reliable data set we chose an alternative way to collect the data.
 The aim was to recover all the tweets for the designated companies for the past year, 2020.